Kale and other vegetable chips

 Kale chips on a baking sheet

-Kale chips are an easy, tasty, and fun way to get more greens into your diet.
+Make your own chips from kale or root veggies, as a tasty, fun way to get more greens into your diet.
 Change the flavour every time you make a batch by using different spice mixes.

 Course: Appetizer, Snack